iGrid Control - Distinctive Features

 4. Total control over editing

-, and they all can be used with any built-in in-place editors (textbox, combobox and checkbox).
+iGrid has its own set of events to control the data entered by the user.
+Among them are RequestEdit, BeforeCommitEdit, AfterCommitEdit and CancelEdit.
+All these events can be used with any built-in cell editors - textbox, combobox and checkbox.
 This set of events allows fine tuning of the editing process.

-.
-These events work like the standard events for VB TextBox and allow sophisticated tuning of textbox editing.
+You can also use specific events for the textbox editing feature - TextEditChange, TextEditKeyPress, TextEditKeyDown and TextEditKeyUp.
+These events work like the standard events for the VB TextBox control and allow sophisticated tuning of textbox editing.

 5. Cell icon placement freedom